Epoxy vs Polyaspartic Garage Flooring — Which Is Best for Vancouver?

 - Very durable when installed at the right thickness.

-- Needs UV-stable topcoat for areas with strong sunlight.
+- Needs a UV-stable topcoat for areas with strong daylight exposure.

 Best where downtime and UV exposure are major concerns — think condo parkade ramps, busy shops and exposed aprons.